sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-setup-userdata-productkey.md

 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
 # ProductKey

 `ProductKey` contains settings that specify which edition of Windows to install.
 The product key that you purchase determines which edition you can install.

-**Note**
+> [!Note]
-For more information about product keys, see the topic [Work with Product Keys and Activation](http://go.microsoft.com/fwlink/p/?linkid=208192) in the Windows Assessment and Deployment Kit (Windows ADK).
+> For more information about product keys, see the topic [Work with Product Keys and Activation](http://go.microsoft.com/fwlink/p/?linkid=208192) in the Windows Assessment and Deployment Kit (Windows ADK).

 ## Comparison of Product Key Settings

 <table>
 <colgroup>